Scientific Excellence Award 2018

 Toronto, Ontario M5S 1A8 Canada

 The award will consist of a cheque for $1000, a commemorative plaque, and free membership to CSATVB for 1 year.
-The awardee is expected to deliver a keynote scientific lecture at the annual CSATVB Scientific meeting held at the Canadian Cardiovascular Congress 2017.
+The awardee is expected to deliver a keynote scientific lecture at annual CSATVB meeting at the XVIIIth International Symposium on Atherosclerosis in Toronto, June 9-12 2018.

 Nominees for this award are now being sought.
 Please distribute widely and consider making a nomination yourself.
 All nomination letters will be acknowledged.

 Previous CSATVB Scientific Excellence Award Winners

 Dr. Gary Lewis, Professor, University of Toronto, Ontario

 Dr. Gary Lewis, is the recipient of the CSATVB Scientific Excellence Award (2016) and will present at the CCC/CSATVB on October 24, 2016 from 10-10:30am.

 The Lewis lab has had a long interest in the mechanisms of various aspects of diabetic dyslipidemia, including postprandial lipemia, HDL lowering and hypertriglyceridemia.
 They have also had a long standing interest in the interaction between the free fatty acids and pancreatic beta cell dysfunction.
 Previously they have performed both animal and human mechanistic studies but currently are focusing exclusively on the human.
 In 2002, working in close collaboration with Dr. Khosrow Adeli (UofT), the Lewis lab made the novel observation that the intestine, in additon to the liver, overproduces lipoprotein overproduction in insulin resistance and Type 2 diabetes.
 The Lewis lab perform integrative, physiological studies in humans, attempting to determin the regulation of intestinal and hepatic lipoprotein particle production by hormones, nutrients and pharmacological agents.